Jewelry designers and artist set up shop in Beacon

 The biggest challenge, says Baccaro, has been the number-crunching.
 “There’s math involved!” she says, with a laugh.
 “Inventory, learning Shopify, lots of new skills being learned.
 A little terrifying but totally worth it.”

 Artifact Beacon will be open late on May 12.
 Its regular hours haven’t been established but will include Friday through Sunday.
 See artifactbeacon.com or, for a sneak peek, instagram.com/artifactbeacon.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.